fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 rate mapping could reliably be made.

-The conclusion of the first test was that all of the NATs tested were behave complaint (for UDP) with [RFC4787].
+The conclusion of the first test was that all of the NATs tested were behave complaint (for UDP) with [RFC4787] with regards to mapping and filtering allocations.
 This is great news as well as a strong endorsement on the success of the BEHAVE WG.
 The fact that we see a non trivial percentage of non behave compliant NATs deployed in the field does highlight that this sample set of NATs tested is not a representative sample of what is deployed.
 It does suggest that we should see a reduced use of TURN servers over time.

 On the second test, all the NATs tested could reliably create new